openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Let "Slow down uploads" disabled.
 You only use it if for some untypical reasons a lot of information is to be transfered to the nightscout server and the nightscout server is slow in processing this data.

-Go back to the screen before and select "next" to go to the next screen.
+Go back to the screen before and select "NEXT" to go to the next screen.

 ![image](../images/setup-wizard/Screenshot_20231202_141445.png)